 You can create custom audiences from people who are on your email lists, or app subscribers.
 This is done by downloading the email lists on your CRM or autoresponder and uploading it to Facebook to create a custom audience based on the details.
 Doing it manually is a lot of hassle.
 You can make mistakes and end up getting errors.
 It also takes time to match the data in the right fields.
-So, you should use the Leadsbridge’s custom audiences sync tool, to quickly upload your email lists to Facebook.
+So, you should use the LeadsBridges custom audiences sync tool, to quickly upload your email lists to Facebook.
 This helps you to get accurate data and also update your list automatically on Facebook.
 This means whenever anyone subscribes or unsubscribes, the tool automatically updates the information on Facebook.

-A good example of targeting warm audiences from your website and leads on your CRM is this Leadsbridge Facebook ad shown below:
+A good example of targeting warm audiences from your website and leads on your CRM is this LeadsBridge Facebook ad shown below:

 a.
 Use LinkedIn Matched Audiences

 LinkedIn Matched Audiences are a great tool for targeting people on your email list.
 You can promote your product and service to contacts on your CRM database and marketing automation platforms.
 This is done through the LinkedIn contact targeting option.
-According to LinkedIn, businesses who use this option gets a 37% increase in click-through rate.
-All you need do is to upload your email lists or connect to your contact management platform and use it to create a relevant campaign for warm audiences.
+According to LinkedIn, businesses that use this option get a 37% increase in click-through rate.
+All you need to do is to upload your email lists or connect to your contact management platform and use it to create a relevant campaign for warm audiences.
 This helps you to deliver relevant content and drive more conversions.

 c.
 Google Customer Match